Lady Pioneers get back on winning track

 “It almost feels like two seasons for us because I think Mohawk was around 31 days ago,” Watson said.
 “We played a game then had all that time off.
 The biggest thing is getting into a routine again because there’s been so much starting and stopping.
 We need to get into a rhythm and get back into basketball shape and get our legs back.”

-West Greene will face several more stiff tests, all on the road, this week.
+West Greene faced several more stiff tests, all on the road, this week.

-The Lady Pioneers go up against the top two threats in their section, Avella (1-1, 2-1) on Monday and Monessen (2-0, 2-0) on Thursday.
-They also play a strong Class 3A Waynesburg Central squad (3-0) on Tuesday and another 3A team, McGuffey (2-1), on Friday.
+The Lady Pioneers went up against the top two threats in their section, Avella (1-1, 2-1) on Monday and Monessen (2-0, 2-0) on Thursday.
+They also played a strong Class 3A Waynesburg Central squad (3-0) on Tuesday and take on another 3A team, McGuffey (2-1), Friday.

 “Avella is always good and Monessen is going to be a handful,” Watson said.
 “Those are big.
 You always want to win your section.”